-For the uninitiated, content curation is finding information relevant to your audience from a variety of sources and sharing it strategically through your communication channels.
+For the uninitiated, content curation consists of finding material relevant to your audience from a variety of sources, and sharing it strategically through your communication channels.
 For example, writing a roundup blog post of great marketing examples would require you to curate strong samples of content relevant to what you're writing about.
 And while very cool, it can be tricky.
-There are many, many social networks, news feeds, emails, and infographics putting demands on your time and attention.
+There are many, many social networks, news feeds, emails, and infographics full of such content that can demand your time and attention.

 Here's a little secret: No matter which industry your customers are in, all of them want to stay informed, but also save time.
-Just like you, they have demands and can’t possibly keep up with all the latest news in their industry.
-But they want to.
-And helping solve this problem through content curation presents a huge opportunity for brands to build a relationship with their audience.
+Just like you, they have demands and can’t possibly keep up with all the latest news in their industry -- but they want to.
+Helping to solve this problem through personalized content curation presents a huge opportunity for brands to build a relationship with their audience.

-If you can deliver a curated experience that saves your customers time in getting the information they need faster, you’re on your way to building trust and loyalty.
+If you can deliver a curated experience that saves your customers time in getting the information they need, you’ve taken a major step on the path of building trust and loyalty.

-Customers grow tired of brands ceaselessly promoting their own wares.
-Which is why today’s progressive brands think beyond products or features.
-Successful brands understand that the relationship customers have with brands today transcends the product itself -- after all, that's part of the foundation of inbound marketing.
-So while a product may initially attract you to a specific brand, but it’s what the brand offers after the purchase that will keep you around (and make you a fan).
+Customers can grow tired of brands ceaselessly promoting their own wares, which is why progressive brands think beyond products or features.
+The relationship customers have with brands today transcends the product itself -- after all, that's part of the foundation of inbound marketing.
+So while a product may initially attract you to a specific brand, it’s what the brand holistically offers after the purchase -- like great content or remarkable service -- that keeps you around.

 4) Content Curation Shouldn’t Take All Day

-If you’re like “Yeah, I occasionally share a relevant post with my customers when I find one” you’re curating content, but not a sustainable scale where you become a trusted source.
-There are better ways to curate content for beginners that’s completely free.
-Here are three super simple ways to start getting in the habit of curating content without being overwhelmed by complex tools, subscription fees or convoluted dashboards.
+But don't worry -- there are better ways to curate content for beginners that are completely free.
+Here are three simple sources of information to help you start getting in the habit of curating content, without being overwhelmed by complex tools, subscription fees or convoluted dashboards.

-Pocket is a great place to get into the habit of accruing content to use and share later.
-Instead of a laundry list of bookmarks or countless emails you’ve sent to yourself with links, Pocket keeps all your interesting images, articles, and videos in one place for reference.
-You can group articles by tagging and built-in search functionality makes finding those articles easy.
+Pocket is a great place to get into the habit of accruing content to save and share later.
+Instead of a laundry list of bookmarks or countless emails you’ve sent to yourself with links, it keeps all your interesting images, articles, and videos in one place for reference.
+You can group articles with tags, and the site's built-in search functionality makes finding those articles easy.
 Plus, it integrates with over 500 other apps, like Evernote, for seamless integration.

 And as a bonus, Pocket tweets out their @PocketHits for the most-saved articles on their platform -- a must-follow if you're active on Twitter.
 For other “read-it-later” apps like Pocket, check out Instapaper.

 2) Twitter Lists

 Whatever industry you’re in, stay on the lookout for newsletter subscriptions.
 And if a good one doesn’t exist in your industry, that’s the perfect opportunity to create one.
-Before creating a newsletter of your own, learn from what others outlets are doing.
+But before you start your own newsletter, learn from what other outlets are doing.
 Here are a few that are doing a great job in original content curation:

 - Redef: Jason Hirschhorn, one of the pioneers in social media and formerly the co-president of MySpace, has launched a site curating the best in media, sports, fashion, music and technology.
 Subscribe to one of Reder’s newsletters for a taste of one of the best in content curation.